ArturoDeza/NeuroFovea/README.md

 ## Pre-requisites for code functionality:
-It was developed in CUDA 8.0 and has been tested on both CUDA 8.0 and CUDA 10.1 (though there might be some differences from CUDA 10.1 to 8.0).
+It was developed in CUDA 8.0 on Ubuntu 16.04 and has been tested on both CUDA 8.0 and CUDA 10.1 (though there might be some differences from CUDA 10.1 to 8.0) on Ubuntu 18.04.
 You will need to install:

 [CUDA 10.1](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&target_distro=Ubuntu&target_version=1804&target_type=runfilelocal)